sprk2012/sprk2012-cfp/yaotti-optimization_to_enjoy_coding/README.md

 # プログラミングを楽しむための最適化

 Development is not equal to programming.
-You have to do many other works like issue management, good communication, prioritizatino of feature development and other stuff to develop something with others.
+You have to do many other works like issue management, good communication, prioritization of feature development and other stuff to develop something with others.
 You programmers can't avoid these works if you're in a small team.
 Thus, for programming lovers the optimization of efficiency in these non-programming works is important as well as that in programming.

 In this talk, I'll show how to build a joyful and efficient environment for development based on our struggling experiments in a small team.